spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/abstract-products/managing-marketplace-abstract-product-prices.md

 ---
-title: Managing abstract product prices
+title: Managing marketplace abstract product prices
-description: {Meta description}
+last_updated: Aug 10, 2021
+description: This topic describes how to manage marketplace abstract product prices in the Merchant Portal.
 template: back-office-user-guide-template
 ---

-This topic describes how to manage abstract product prices.
+This topic describes how to manage marketplace abstract product prices in the Merchant Portal.

 ## Prerequisites